Who We Are

 The Goose Creek NAACP is back in-person at a new day and time.

-We are now meeting on 4th Thursdays at the Goose Creek Community Center at 6:30 pm.
+We are now meeting on 4th Thursdays at the Goose Creek Recreation Complex at 6:30 pm.
 519A North Goose Creek Blvd.

 For news and information on the activities, programs and civic engagements of the Goose Creek NAACP, please visit our website or join our mailing list.
 Our email is goosecreeknaacp@yahoo.com and contact number is 843-879-9360.